Multiple closely watched refinance rates notched higher today.

 30-year fixed refinance

 The average 30-year fixed-refinance rate is 4.45 percent, up 9 basis points since the same time last week.
 A month ago, the average rate on a 30-year fixed refinance was lower, at 4.23 percent.

 At the current average rate, you’ll pay $503.72 per month in principal and interest for every $100,000 you borrow.
 That’s an increase of $5.32 over what you would have paid last week.

 You can use Bankrate’s mortgage calculator to estimate your monthly payments and see what the effects of making extra payments would be.
 It will also help you calculate how much interest you’ll pay over the life of the loan.

 15-year fixed refinance

-Monthly payments on a 15-year fixed refinance at that rate will cost around $746 per $100,000 borrowed.
-Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $733 per $100,000 borrowed.
+The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much faster.

 10-year fixed refinance

 The average rate for a 10-year fixed-refinance loan is 3.74 percent, up 3 basis points over the last week.